d4ckard/txt-templ/Notes/spec.md

 [^4]: The default itself may still be of any type, not only of the text literal, but a text literal value must be specified for this element.

-[^5]: None if this is implemented at this point but having it enables adding spell checking etc. later on
+[^5]: None if this is implemented at this point but having, it enables adding spell checking etc. later on.
+Maybe [ltex-ls](https://valentjn.github.io/ltex/index.html) can be used for spell-checking.